roca-tax/roca-tax-website/content/about/_index.md

 ## Our Story

-Founded in Rochester, NY, Roca Tax has been serving the local community with professional tax preparation and accounting services for over a decade.
-We started with a simple mission: to provide reliable, accurate, and personalized tax services that our clients could trust.
+Founded in Rochester, NY, Roca Tax has a simple mission: to provide reliable, accurate, and personalized tax services that our clients can trust.

-What began as a small tax preparation office has grown into a comprehensive accounting firm, but our commitment to personal service and attention to detail has never wavered.
-We believe that every client deserves the same level of care and expertise, regardless of the complexity or difficulty of their tax situation.
+We are commited to personal service and believe that every client deserves the same level of care and expertise, regardless of the complexity or difficulty of their tax situation.

 ---

 ## Our Mission

-At Roca Tax, our mission is to provide exceptional tax preparation and accounting services that empower our clients to make informed financial decisions.
+At Roca Tax, our mission is to provide exceptional tax preparation and accounting services that gives our client the peace of mind that they are compliant with regulations.
+We also empower our clients to make informed financial decisions.
 We strive to:

 - **Deliver Accuracy**: Ensure every return is prepared with precision and attention to detail
 - **Provide Education**: Help clients understand their tax situation and available options